 Setting up a Healthcare connector consists of the following tasks:

 Creating an app in Azure Active Directory (Azure AD) to access an API endpoint that accepts a tab-separated text file containing healthcare EHR auditing data.

 Creating a text file with all the required fields as defined in the connector schema.

-Creating a Healthcare connector instance in the Microsoft 365 compliance center.
+Creating a Healthcare connector instance in the compliance portal.